News & Thinking

 Modern slavery and worker exploitation remains in both the domestic and international supply chains and whilst our current laws on exploitation by employers goes some way towards combating modern slavery, the Government considers that that focus is too narrow.
 In a recently issued Ministry of Business, Innovation and Employment (MBIE) Discussion Document, the Government proposes to create new legislative responsibilities to identify and combat exploitation across the operations and supply chains of all types of organisations in New Zealand.
 If adopted, the proposed responsibilities will go several steps further than comparable Australian and UK legislation and will have significant and far-reaching implications for New Zealand businesses.

-We urge you to get up to speed on what is proposed, and have your say here.
+We urge you to get up to speed on what is proposed, and have your say here consultation on modern slavery and worker exploitation

 Globally, the International Labour Organization estimates there are 40 million victims of modern slavery, including 25 million people working in forced labour.
 There have been examples of modern slavery and worker exploitation in New Zealand and many of us are unwittingly (and regularly) buying goods and services made by exploited persons here and overseas.